RAIRLab/.github/profile/README.md

 # The Rensselaer Artificial Intelligence and Reasoning (RAIR) Laboratory

-Research and development in the RAIR Lab ranges across a number of applied projects, as well as across many of the fundamental questions AI raises (e.g., Are we machines ourselves?
-If so, what sort of machines?).
+Research and development in the RAIR Lab ranges across a number of applied projects, as well as across many of the fundamental questions AI raises.
 Everything is to a high degree unified by the fact that the formalisms, tools, techniques, systems, etc. that underlie the lab's R&D are invariably based on reasoning.

 ## Faculty